zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 <label type="warning">Not Recommended</label>

-In `manual` or `compatible` mode, Docgeni will scan the configuration files in the `api` folder by default.
+In `manual` or `compatible` mode, docgenifix will scan the configuration files in the `api` folder by default.
 The file name is the `Key` of multi-language, such as `zh-cn.js`.
 Please check the [apiDir](configuration/lib#apiDir) configuration item to configure the directory.

 The configuration file naming rule is: `{localeKey}.<json|yaml|yml|js|config.js>`, currently supports the following three formats:
 - `json` format, named after `.json` suffix